- You do not have any products in your shopping cart yet.

 Space Wonder with Character – a Dining Table for Strong Moments

-A Dining Table with Live Edge and 3 meters length is not just an ordinary table, it is a design statement.
+A dining table with live edge and 3 meters length is not just an ordinary table; it is a design statement.
 The ATLANTA combines modern design with rustic materials.
 The live edge ensures authentic living quality, while the heavy spider base adds a modern touch.
 This dining table is ideal for open kitchens, large dining areas, or stylish office spaces.

 Want to make sure the dining table fits you perfectly?